Deep Learning in Asset Pricing

-The most fundamental question in asset pricing is to understand why different assets have different average returns.
-No-arbitrage pricing theory provides a clear answer - expected returns differ because assets have different exposure to systematic risk.
-All pricing information is summarized in the stochastic discount factor (SDF) or pricing kernel.
-The empirical quest in asset pricing for the last 40 years was to estimate a stochastic discount factor that can explain expected returns of all assets.
-There are four major challenges that the literature so far has struggled to overcome in a single model: (1) The SDF could by construction depend on all available information, which means that the SDF is a function of a potentially very large set of variables.
-(2) The functional form of the SDF is unknown and likely complex.
-(3) The SDF can have a complex dynamic structure and the risk exposure for individual assets can vary over time depending on economic conditions and changes in asset-specific attributes.
-(4) The risk premium of individual stocks has a low signal-to-noise ratio, which complicates the estimation of an SDF that explains the expected returns of all stocks.
+The fundamental question in asset pricing is to explain differences in average returns of assets.
+No-arbitrage pricing theory provides a clear answer - expected returns differ because assets have different exposure to the stochastic discount factor (SDF) or pricing kernel.
+The empirical quest in asset pricing for the last 40 years has been to estimate a stochastic discount factor that can explain the expected returns of all assets.
+There are four major challenges that the literature so far has struggled to overcome in a unified framework: First, the SDF could by construction depend on all available information, which means that the SDF is a function of a potentially very large set of variables.
+Second, the functional form of the SDF is unknown and likely complex.
+Third, the SDF can have a complex dynamic structure and the risk exposure for individual assets can vary over time depending on economic conditions and changes in asset-specific attributes.
+Fourth, the risk premium of individual stocks has a low signal-to-noise ratio, which complicates the estimation of an SDF that explains the expected returns of all stocks.